-Fort Reno/Fort Connor (1865-1868) – On the Bozeman Trail in the Powder River country, Fort Reno was established in 1865.
+Fort Reno, Wyoming, situated on the Bozeman Trail in the Powder River country was established in 1865.
 First called Fort Connor after the expedition’s commander, General Patrick Connor, cavalry troops built the fort which consisted of a few crude log buildings and a stockade.
 Later, two companies of the Fifth U.S. Volunteer Infantry relieved the cavalrymen and served as the garrison until June 1866.
 In November 1865, the post was renamed Fort Reno.

 In June 1866, Colonel Henry B. Carrington and the 18th U.S. Infantry relieved the volunteer units with plans to abandon the site and move the post further north on the Bozeman Trail.
 However, new orders soon arrived to keep the post active and for the next two years, Fort Reno stood guard over its section of the Bozeman Trail and served as a way station and forwarding supply depot for Forts Phil Kearny and C.F.
 Smith.